jtagusari/test/README.md

 Note that `QuickOSM` plugin (https://docs.3liz.org/QuickOSM/) is needed to fetch geometries from OpenStreetMap.
 To fetch geometries from Shuttle Radar Topography Mission, user id and password of Earthdata Login (https://urs.earthdata.nasa.gov/users/new) is needed.

-### Set information on the sound sources
+### Set information on sound sources

-Before calculating sound levels, the user must set traffic volumes (light/medium/heavy vehicles during day/evening/night) or the sound power levels, as the fields of road layer.
+Before calculating sound levels, user needs to set traffic volumes (light/medium/heavy vehicles during day/evening/night) or the sound power levels, as the fields of road layer.
-Required fields are already set in the layer fetched if the features are fetched using the algorithms in `Fetch geometries` group (previous procedure).
+Required fields are already set in the layer fetched if the features are fetched using the algorithms above.
 Or, the user can manually set the fields using algorithms in `Initialize features` group.

-The algorithms in `Initialize features` group are:
+Algorithms in `Initialize features` group are:

 - Road with acoustic information (`initroad.py`): initialize linestrings as roads
 - Road emission calculated from traffic (`initroademissionfromtraffic.py`): calculate the emission level (sound power level) using the traffic volume